Reid Carruthers: Career

 In their lone tour event of the 2020–21 season, Team McEwen won the 2020 Ashley HomeStore Curling Classic.
 Due to the COVID-19 pandemic in Manitoba, the 2021 provincial championship was cancelled.
 As the reigning provincials champions, Team Jason Gunnlaugson was chosen to represent Manitoba at the 2021 Tim Hortons Brier.
 However, due to many provinces cancelling their provincial championships due to the COVID-19 pandemic in Canada, Curling Canada added three Wild Card teams to the national championship, which were based on the CTRS standings from the 2019–20 season.
 Because Team McEwen ranked 5th on the CTRS and kept at least three of their four players together for the 2020–21 season, they got the first Wild Card spot at the 2021 Brier in Calgary, Alberta.
 At the Brier, they finished with a 4–4 record, missing the championship pool.

+For the 2023–24 curling season, Carruthers, Samagalski, and Njegovan would join with 2014 Olympic Gold medallist Brad Jacobs, with Jacobs skipping the team.
+The new Jacobs team would have a strong showing at the 2024 Viterra Championship, winning the provincial championship, beating Braden Calvert 6–3 in the final.
+They would go on to represent Manitoba at the 2024 Montana's Brier, where they finished 7–1 in the round robin, qualifying for the playoff round.
+However, they would lose against Gushue and Dunstone in the playoffs.
+At the end of the season, Jacobs announced he would be moving to Alberta to create a new team.

 Personal life

 Carruthers was born in Winnipeg, Manitoba.
 There, he attended Glenlawn Collegiate, the University of Winnipeg, and Red River College, studying kinesiology and industrial arts.

-He works as a substitute teacher with the Louis Riel School Division.
-He is married and has one child.
+He is a former substitute teacher with the Louis Riel School Division.
+He has one child.